| Appendix 5: Articles

 cultivating the second monsoon paddy on harvested fields.
 It

 puts land twice under monsoon paddy annually.
+Accompanied by officials, the minister

 inspected storage of jute at a jute mill of Myanma Jute

 Industries in Myaungmya Township in the morning.
+He oversaw work at pulping division,

 machinery division, jute separation division, preparation